Relational space-time and de Broglie waves

-It is already clear $\alpha$ must have the units of action, so the choice $\hbar$ is obvious.
+It is already clear $\alpha$ must have units $[\alpha] = $ \SI{}{\joule\second} and so the choice $\hbar$ is obvious.
 To ensure the representation $\psi(t,x)$ corresponds to a de Broglie wave of the form \eqref{eq:deB1}, it is also necessary to show $\alpha$ is imaginary, which is the aim of the current section.

-Figure \ref{fig:measure} shows a very simple apparatus consisting of two massive plates $\pl$ and $\pr$, both initially static at $x_{l}=0$ and $x_{r}=\lambda$ with reference to the frame $K$, with rest energy $\eb_{0}$ each.
-It is supposed the point-like observer $\ob$ is located at some $x\in(x_{l},x_{r})$, and interacts with either plate only by collision.
+Figure \ref{fig:measure} shows a very simple apparatus consisting of two massive plates $\pl$ and $\pr$, initially at $x'=0$ and $x'=\lambda$ respectively, both initially static with reference to the frame $K_{l}$ (the rest-frame of $\pl$) and each with rest energy $\eb_{0}$.
+It is supposed the point-like observer $\ob$ is located at some $x'\in(0,\lambda)$, and interacts with either plate only by collision.
 Upon collision $\ob$ undergoes a change of momentum, thereby imparting momentum to one of these plates.
 Measurement of momentum means $\ob$ impacts one of the plates and sets it in motion relative to the other.
 Immediately after impact the plates are again inertial observers, since there is no further interaction to impart momentum to either plate.